 O.J.
-Simpson was the name of the American household because of his football and acting career and the significant controversies he has been a part of.
+Simpson was an American household name because of his football and acting career and the significant controversies he has been a part of.

 Simpson’s fame took a dark turn after becoming involved in the following controversies, which were internationally publicized:

 He was accused and tried in the murder of Nicole Brown and Ron Goldman.

 Both of the victims were murdered outside Brown’s residency in the Brentwood area of Los Angeles on June 12, 1994.

 Brown and Goldman were both stabbed to death.

 He had not turned himself in for the murder of two.